 Business owners who have limited funds available can keep costs minimal by purchasing the essential tools used rather than new.
 A two-car garage can also suffice as a workshop at first, and a truck can be rented to deliver cabinets when they’re ready.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your cabinet making business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your cabinet making business is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements